kreier/study/markdown/33_Mic/README.md

-# Leviticus
+# Micah

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Micah in Judah.
+The writing was completed before 717 B.C.E.
+The time covered is from circa 777 to 717 B.C.E.

-## Leviticus 1
+## Micah 1

 ```
 TBD